MicrosoftDocs/cpp-docs/docs/porting/upgrading-projects-from-earlier-versions-of-visual-cpp.md

 1. Consider other opportunities for modernizing the code.
 For example, replace custom data structures and algorithms with ones from the C++ standard library, or the Boost open-source library.
 By using standard features, you make it easier for others to maintain the code.
 You can be confident that this code has been well-tested and reviewed by many experts on the standards committee and the broader C++ community.

-For hard-to-fix errors, try searching or posting a question on Stack Overflow or [C++ Developer Community](https://developercommunity.visualstudio.com/spaces/62/index.html).
+For hard-to-fix errors, try searching or posting a question on [Microsoft Docs Q&A](/answers/topics/c%2B%2B.html) or [C++ Developer Community](https://developercommunity.visualstudio.com/spaces/62/index.html).

 ## In this section